Swing (rapper): Biography

-Group : L'Or du commun (2013-2021)
+Group : L'Or du commun (2013–2021)

 In 2012, he met Robin Conrad (Loxley) and Victor Pailhès (Primero), with whom he formed the group "L'Or du commun".

 In 2013, the band released their first EP, L'Origine.

-In 2021, they release their latest album, "Avant la nuit", to critical and popular acclaim.
+In 2021, they released their latest album, Avant la nuit, to critical and popular acclaim.

 During this period he was Romeo Elvis' backeur.

 Solo career

 EP : Marabout (2018)

 In 2018, he unveiled his first solo project, his 10-track album "Marabout".
-A project with sung and melancholic tracks with which he managed to gain notoriety, notably thanks to his two tracks "Rivage" and "Corbeaux",both in collaboration with Le Motel.
+A project with sung and melancholic tracks with which he managed to gain notoriety, notably thanks to his two tracks "Rivage" and "Corbeaux", both in collaboration with Le Motel.

 EP : ALT F4 (2020)

 In 2020, he released his 7-track EP "ALT F4".
 Other artists featured on the project include Nemir, Angèle, Dune and Crayon.
 In an interview with the media outlet La Libre, he explains that "... everything was spontaneous, I'd arrive at the studio without a text, we'd work on the prods the same day, I'd write the same day..."

 His song "S'en Aller" with Angèle met with some success.